pandodao/docs.pando.im/docs/manual/trade.md

 Whenever a swapping occurs, swap fees is charged to the transaction sender.
 This fee is distributed pro-rata to all LPs in the pool upon completion of the trade.

-To retrieve the underlying liquidity, plus any fees accrued, liquidity providers can remove liquidity, "burning" their liquidity tokens.
+To retrieve the underlying liquidity, plus any fees accrued, liquidity providers can remove liquidity, give back their liquidity tokens.
 This will allow them to exchange LP tokens for their portion of the liquidity pool, plus the proportional fee allocation.
-The yield will not be distributed while the user is still holding the LP tokens.

 ## Automated Market Maker (AMM)